Hate Your Friends

-Hate Your Friends is the debut album of the American alternative rock band The Lemonheads.
+Hate Your Friends is the debut album by the American alternative rock band the Lemonheads.
 Produced and released on Boston-based indie label Taang Records and licensed for simultaneous release to several other labels worldwide, the album showcases the band's early sound and punk roots.
 Hate Your Friends is also one of only three albums to feature the Lemonheads' original lineup with Evan Dando, Ben Deily and Jesse Peretz.